USA Financial Aid Verification Portal: Frequently Asked Questions

-Approximately 30% of all FAFSAs received by USA each year will be selected by the Federal Processor for a process of review called verification.
+Approximately 30% of all FAFSAs received by USA each year are selected by the Department of Education for a process of review called verification.

 The Office of Financial Aid will make corrections to the FAFSA, if necessary, as a result of verification.
-Students will be notified by the Federal Processor and/or our office either with a corrected FAFSA or a revised aid offer notification.
+Students will be notified by the Department of Education and/or our office either with a corrected FAFSA or a revised aid offer notification.
 A FAFSA that is completed correctly will not require corrections.

 Failure to have a complete financial aid file at least 60 days prior to the beginning of each term may delay or prevent receipt of aid.
 If this is the case, students will be responsible for payment of any charges on their student account or their schedule may be cancelled.